 Chazelle’s little Whiplash grew into big Whiplash.
 Blomkamp expanded his five-minute Alive in Joburg into District 9.

-In these cases, the filmmakers devoted time and energy to writing short films that stood on their own.
-They’re emotional, funny, dramatic, engaging short films independent of the features they spawned.
+In these cases, the filmmakers devoted serious time and care to writing short films that could stand on their own.
+These weren’t just scenes pulled from larger projects—they were emotional, dramatic, and engaging short films that worked independently of the features they eventually inspired.

 PROOF OF CONCEPT DEFINITION